1985 Virginia gubernatorial election: Analysis

 This was the most recent time the Democratic candidate won a gubernatorial race in Virginia with a double-digit margin of victory, until 2025, when Abigail Spanberger won by a double digit margin.
 It is also the last time, and only time since 1961, that a gubernatorial candidate swept every congressional district in the state, and the last time Amelia County, Bland County, Botetourt County, Clarke County, Fauquier County, Frederick County, Gloucester County, Goochland County, Grayson County, Highland County, King George County, King William County, Madison County, Middlesex County, Orange County, Page County, Patrick County, Rappahannock County, Roanoke County, Russell County, Scott County, Warren County, Washington County, Wythe County, or the independent cities of Bristol and Galax backed a Democrat for Governor.
 Spotsylvania County, Stafford County, and the independent city of Waynesboro would not back a Democrat for governor again until 2025.

-The election attracted press attention for the poor turnout, which was overall the lowest for a gubernatorial election since 1969, and sufficiently low that winning Democrat Baliles polled fewer votes in the state than Walter Mondale had when decisively beaten in the previous years's presidential election.
+The election attracted press attention for the poor turnout, which was overall the lowest for a gubernatorial election since 1969, and sufficiently low that winning Democrat Baliles polled fewer votes in the state than Walter Mondale had when decisively beaten in the presidential election the year prior.
 It was the first election since 1961 when the state's electorate was still severely restricted by the poll tax that turnout had fallen from the preceding gubernatorial election.
 This was widely seen as being substantially due to the Election Day floods, but as the Danville Register and Bee noted, turnout declines were worst in Northern Virginia which was not affected by flooding.